-libcst.matchers.leave(matcher: libcst.matchers.matcher_base.BaseMatcherNode) -
+libcst.matchers.leave(matcher: BaseMatcherNode) \rightarrow Callable[[CSTVisitFuncT], CSTVisitFuncT]

-Callable[[CSTVisitFuncT], CSTVisitFuncT] A decorator that allows a method inside a MatcherDecoratableTransformer or a MatcherDecoratableVisitor visitor to be called when leaving a node that matches the provided matcher.
+A decorator that allows a method inside a MatcherDecoratableTransformer or a MatcherDecoratableVisitor visitor to be called when leaving a node that matches the provided matcher.
 Note that you can use this in combination with call_if_inside() and call_if_not_inside() decorators.